rcsinambela/rcsinambela/README.md

 # 💫 About Me:
-- 🔭 I’m currently working at Interpol
+🔭 I’m currently working at Interpol

-- 🌱 I’m learning Cyber Security and Web<br><br>🏫 Currently an Informatics student at Sepuluh Nopember Institute of Technology.<br><br>📫 How to reach me riyanda.c.sinambela@gmail.com
+🌱 I’m learning Cyber Security and Web

+🏫 Currently an Informatics student at Sepuluh Nopember Institute of Technology.

+📫 How to reach me riyanda.c.sinambela@gmail.com

 ## 🌐 Socials: